mriedmann/wekan-docker/README.md

 ## Why another container?

-I totally love Wekan, but I'm really sorry to admid that the default docker-file simply sucks!
+I totally love Wekan, but I'm really sorry to admit that the default docker-file simply sucks!

-This Dockerfile is based on the original one, but does not cramp all commands into a single RUN statement.
-Forthermore it switches to a low-priv user at the end so node does not run as root (like in the original image).
+This Dockerfile is based on the original one, but does not cram all commands into a single RUN statement.
+Furthermore, it switches to a low-priv user at the end so node does not run as root (like in the original image).